sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### canonicalURLRedirect (string, enum)

-Enables or disables redirecting to the canonical URL (underneath the "appURL") for incoming HTTP requests.
+Enables or disables redirecting to the canonical URL (underneath the "externalURL") for incoming HTTP requests.
 Enabled by default.

 This property must be one of the following enum values: